Randy Messenger

-Randall Jerome Messenger (born August 13, 1981) is an American former professional baseball pitcher, best known for his time with the Hanshin Tigers of Nippon Professional Baseball.
+Randall Jerome Messenger (born August 13, 1981), nicknamed "Big Mess", is an American former professional baseball pitcher, best known for his time with the Hanshin Tigers of Nippon Professional Baseball.
 He is 6 ft 6 in tall and weighs 265 lb.
 He made his Major League debut on June 22, 2005 for the Florida Marlins.
 Messenger graduated from Sparks High School in 1999.